What if there was a shoe that is comfortable, functional, and, of course, attractive, and that didn’t destroy the planet in the manufacturing process?

 While they don’t necessarily have a cooling effect on your feet in the summertime, they don’t add any extra warmth, either.
 They are well-ventilated, allowing air to come in without that uncomfortable stuffy feeling you grow accustomed to in the summer.

-Allbirds does not only have an online presence, but they also have three “brick and mortar” storefronts around the world.
-If you live in or are visiting, the New York, San Francisco or London areas, make sure you stop in and try on a few pairs.
+Allbirds does not only have an online presence, but they also have twelve “brick and mortar” storefronts around the world.
+If you live in or are visiting New York, San Francisco, Chicago, Seattle, Los Angeles, Boston, Auckland, London, Shanghai, Bejing, or Guangzhou, make sure you stop in and try on a few pairs.
 The friendly Allbirds staff will be happy will be happy to assist!

 Each store is open 7 days a week, but the times change depending on location, so make sure to check their stores page before going.